Wet Wet Wet

 Wet Wet Wet are a Scottish soft rock band formed in 1982.
-They scored a number of hits in the UK charts and around the world in the 1980s and 1990s.
-They are best known for their 1994 cover of The Troggs' 1960s hit "Love Is All Around", which was used on the soundtrack to the film Four Weddings and a Funeral.
-The song was an international success, and spent 15 weeks atop the British charts.
+They had a number of hits on the UK charts and around the world in the 1980s and 1990s, becoming best known for their 1994 cover of the Troggs' 1960s hit "Love Is All Around", which was used on the soundtrack to the film Four Weddings and a Funeral.
+The song was an international success, and spent 15 weeks at the top of the UK singles chart.

 The band is currently composed of founding member Graeme Clark (bass, vocals) and lead vocalist Kevin Simm, who replaced founding member Marti Pellow in 2018 after he left during the previous year.
 Graeme Duffin (lead guitar, vocals) has also been with the band as a touring musician since 1983.
 The band were named Best British Newcomer at the 1988 Brit Awards.

 History

 Formation and early years: 1982–1987

-The quartet formed at Clydebank High School in Clydebank, Scotland, in 1982, under the name "Vortex Motion", mostly playing covers of The Clash and Magazine.
+The quartet formed at Clydebank High School in Clydebank, Scotland, in 1982, under the name Vortex Motion, mostly playing covers of the Clash and Magazine.
 "It was either crime, the dole, football, or music — and we chose music," said Tommy Cunningham.
-The original line-up consisted of: Neil Mitchell (keyboards), Tommy Cunningham (drums), Graeme Clark (bass), Mark McLachlan (a.k.a.
+The original line-up consisted of Neil Mitchell (keyboards), Tommy Cunningham (drums), Graeme Clark (bass), Mark McLachlan (a.k.a.
 Marti Pellow) (vocals) and Lindsey McCauley (guitar).

 Clark and Cunningham met on the school bus and became close friends.
 Mutual friend Neil Mitchell, prompted by his pals' positive attitude, promised to supply keyboards when he could scrape together enough money from his paper round.
 To complete the quartet, Clark approached Mark McLachlan, who at the time was training to be a painter and decorator.
 He said, "At break we all went behind the kitchen for a fly smoke, and there in the corner was this quiet kid who said very little, but when he sang, everyone listened."
 It was sometime in 1983 that Graeme Duffin joined Wet Wet Wet, after the departure of co-founder Lindsey McCauley.
 Duffin had previously been in a Glasgow-based band called New Celeste and recorded two albums with them High Sands and the Liquid Lake (1977) in Holland (with sleeve notes by Billy Connolly) on the Universe label and On the Line (1979) in Berlin on the Hansa Records label.
 The band combined folk, rock and jazz players.